Regan298/Disaster-Master/Architectural Design.md

 3. The user enters in information about the scenario such as the name, the timescale and certain events they want to have in it.
 4. User clicks "Create Scenario".
 5. Program brings up the timeline with pre-entered events already on it.

+This case can be seen in the above diagram under the heading "HQ Creates New Scenario".

 If the HQ user decides that they wish to add a new simulation scenario to the program, they can accomplish this using the seperate ScenarioCreator component of the system.
 This will be a standalone application that will run independently of the main simulation program.
 The scenario creator will only run on the computer that is running the simulation program as the HQ.
 This is because only the HQ will be allowed to have access to the scenario creator program.